-Citi Simplicity® Card - No Late Fees Ever (Citi is a CardRatings advertiser) a 0 percent intro APR for 21 months on balance transfers and purchases, one of the longest no-interest introductory APRs in our database of 500-plus cards.
+Citi Simplicity® Card - No Late Fees Ever (Citi is a CardRatings advertiser) a 0 percent intro APR for 18 months on balance transfers and purchases, among the longest no-interest introductory APRs in our database of 500-plus cards.
 No late fees, no penalty rate, no annual fee ever.
 One of the most consumer friendly, transparent cards on the market we have found.

 Ready to start tackling a substantial credit card balance?
 Citi Simplicity® Card - No Late Fees Ever could be your card.
-It earned our 2017 Editor's Choice award for Best Low Introductory Offer based on its nearly two-year no-interest introductory period on balance transfers and purchases.
+It earned our 2018 Editor's Choice award for Best 0 Percent APR Credit Card based on its year-and-a-half no-interest introductory period on balance transfers and purchases.

 Like many of its no-frills competitors, Citi Simplicity® Card - No Late Fees Ever showed up on the market right after 2009's Credit CARD Act changed many long-standing rules in the credit card industry.
 As legislators forced banks to tighten up their policies around late fees and penalty APRs, Citi Simplicity® Card - No Late Fees Ever eliminated them altogether.
 A wave of television commercials and print ads announcing the new brand emphasized that if you're responsible enough to have qualified for a credit card in the first place, you shouldn't have to pay huge fines if you forget a bill or make a mistake.

-Other top balance transfer cards include Chase Slate®, Discover it® - 18 Month Balance Transfer Offer, Citi® Diamond Preferred® Card, Barclaycard Ring™ Mastercard® and the PenFed Promise Visa® Card.
+Other top balance transfer cards include BankAmericard® Credit Card (this card is not currently available on CardRatings), Discover it® - 18 Month Balance Transfer Offer, Citi® Diamond Preferred® Card- 21 Month Balance Transfer Offer, Barclaycard Ring™ Mastercard® and the PenFed Promise Visa® Card.
 Although all of these cards are great offers, your specific needs can make one offer a better choice for you.

-Chase Slate® is currently offering a 0% Intro APR on purchases and balance transfers for 15 months.
+Chase Slate® is currently offering a 0 percent Intro APR on purchases and balance transfers for 15 months.
 What sets this card apart from the pack is the lack of balance-transfer fee – $0 Intro Fee on Transfers made within 60 days of Account Opening.
-After that, the fee is either $10 or 5 percent of the amount of each transfer, whichever is greater.
-It is the only card on the market with both a long zero-percent introductory balance-transfer rate and a $0 introductory balance transfer fee offer.
+After that, the fee is either $5 or 5 percent of the amount of each transfer, whichever is greater.
+It among the few cards on the market with both a long 0 percent introductory balance-transfer rate and a $0 introductory balance transfer fee offer.
 On the other hand, if you lack the ability to pay off your balance within 15 months, the interest may more than offset the balance-transfer fee, so the Citi Simplicity® Card - No Late Fees Ever may be a better choice for you.

 Barclaycard Ring™ Mastercard® and PenFed Promise Visa® Card are both suited for those who need more time to pay on their balance transfer.
 Each card offers a low ongoing rate, based upon your creditworthiness, and no balance transfer fee.
 However, only the Barclaycard Ring™ Mastercard® offers a 0-percent intro APR balance-transfer offer at this time (15 months for transfers made within the first 45 days).